This procedure assumes that the system is down.

 Connect the replacement system disk to the system and check the physical connections.

-Follow steps a-e if you are booting from a local Solaris CD or DVD or a remote Solaris CD or DVD from the network.
+Follow steps a-e if you are booting from a local or remote Solaris CD.

 If you are booting from the network, skip step a.